wings-j/aseprite-docs-chinese/cli.md

 to load just the first frame of a full animation (e.g. useful to create a thumbnail of the animation).

-## --export-tileset

-    aseprite -b --export-tileset tilemaps.aseprite --sheet tilesets-sprite-sheet.png

-Since **v1.3-beta21**: Indicates that [--sheet](#sheet) should export tilesets of the visible/filtered layers in the given sprite.

 ## --debug

 If you execute Aseprite with the `--debug` parameter in the command